dallas-hall/learning-containers-and-orchestration/kubernetes/03.administrator/README.md

 * By default it is handled automatically by the DNS solution installed by k8s.
 Prior to version 1.12 this was `kube-dns` but now it is CoreDNS.
 * CoreDNS is deployed as Pods in `kube-system` namespace via a Deployment.
 A ClusterIP Service called `kube-dns` is created for the CoreDNS Pods.
 This is how all other k8s objects communicate with the CoreDNS Pods.
+* The IP address of the `kube-dns` ClusterIP Service is the IP address used as the DNS nameserver.
-* The `kubelet` agent is reponsible for configuring Pod DNS nameservers to point to the CoreDNS ClusterIP Service `kube-dns`.
+* The `kubelet` agent is reponsible for configuring Pod DNS nameservers to point to the CoreDNS ClusterIP Service `kube-dns` IP address.

 ![dns-in-k8s-v9.png](dns-in-k8s-v9.png)